grafana/terraform-provider-grafana/docs/resources/synthetic_monitoring_installation.md

   Sets up Synthetic Monitoring on a Grafana cloud stack and generates a token.
   Once a Grafana Cloud stack is created, a user can either use this resource or go into the UI to install synthetic monitoring.
   This resource cannot be imported but it can be used on an existing Synthetic Monitoring installation without issues.
+  Note that this resource must be used on a provider configured with Grafana Cloud credentials.
   Official documentation https://grafana.com/docs/grafana-cloud/synthetic-monitoring/installation/API documentation https://github.com/grafana/synthetic-monitoring-api-go-client/blob/main/docs/API.md#apiv1registerinstall
 ---